 It is best to think about the needs of the organisation three to four years in the future.
 This means using tech that can run many applications, understanding what those future workload requirements might be, and anticipating future growth in data.

 Many businesses buy hyper-converged in a hardware appliance format, but is that the best way?

 The choice is down to what issues enterprises are trying to solve.
 Hardware can be easier to deploy and if accelerated deployment is the goal, then hardware makes most sense.

 But software-based HCI can be more flexible, allowing the businesses to change hardware vendors whenever they need to.
 But the DIY facet of this makes deployment more labour intensive.

 Avoiding supplier lock-in

 Buying a supplier’s hardware and software together can lead to the problem of vendor lock-in, which may put a brake on innovation.
 Hyper-V and VMware comprise the bulk of HCI architectures, but storage software can also pose lock-in issues.

 “When pursuing the software route by purchasing a hyper-converged solution to run on your own hardware, you’re likely buying proprietary storage software which can tie you to the vendor,” says Mercina.

 He adds that open source hyper-converged infrastructure offers an alternative.
-“Some organisations may find this appealing, but others will find they lose the very simplicity that had them looking at HCI in the first place.”
+“Some organisations may find this appealing, but others will find they lose the very simplicity that had them looking at HCI in the place.”